igsr/gca_1000genomes_website/_faq/are-there-any-scripts-or-apis-use-1000-genomes-data-sets.md

   - can-i-get-genotypes-specific-individualpopulation-your-vcf-files
 ---

-There are no 1000 Genomes specific APIs or tools.
+There are a number of tools available in the [Tools page](http://browser.1000genomes.org/tools.html) of the 1000 Genomes Browser.

 Our data is in standard formats like SAM and VCF, which have tools associated with them.
 To manipulate SAM/BAM files look at [SAMtools](http://samtools.sourceforge.net/) for a C based toolkit and links to APIs in other languages.
 To interact with VCF files look at [VCFtools](http://vcftools.sourceforge.net) which is a set of Perl and C++ code.

 We also provide a public MySQL instance with copies of the databases behind the 1000 Genomes Ensembl browsers.
 These databases are described [on our public instance page](/node/517).